susalulmumaO12/cppMiniPrograms/Graph/README.md

 ## Algorithms

-**Breadth-First Search:**
+**Breadth-First Search and Depth-First Search:**

-&emsp; Used structure for graph for BFS algorithm is adjacency lists.
+&emsp; Used structure for graph for BFS and DFS algorithms is adjacency lists.
 The example graph in `main` is:
 <pre>
         1------2------3
         |  __/        |